Quantum-enhanced metrology with large Fock states

-Here $\ket{e} (\ket{g})$ is the excited (ground) state of the superconducting qubit and $\sigma_x=\ket{e}\bra{g}+\ket{g}\bra{e}$.
-Employing the dispersive coupling $\chi$ between the probe mode and qubit, and external coherent drives $\epsilon_{p,q}$ on them, efficient quantum control of the composite probe-qubit system can be realized.
-The displacements of the probe are trivial, and the parity measurement of the probe state can be realized by projectively measuring the qubit~\cite{guerlin2007, sun2014}, while the preparation of the Fock state $\ket{N}$ with $N\gg1$ remains elusive in this platform~\cite{hofheinz2008}.
-To circumvent this challenge, a projection operation called sinusoidal photon-number filtration (PNF) is developed, with its implementation in quantum circuits shown in Fig.~\ref{fig1}b.
-By choosing the driving detuning on the qubit as $\Delta=N\chi$, the output of the qubit on $\ket{g}$ gives rise to a projection operation $\mathcal{P}_\mathrm{S}(\theta)= \sum_{n}e^{i\varphi_n}\cos{\frac{\delta n \theta}{2}}\ket{n}\bra{n}$, with $\varphi_n$ being an insignificant phase for generating Fock states, $\delta n = n-N$, and $\theta/\chi$ being the dispersive interaction duration.
-By sequentially implementing the sinusoidal PNF with $\theta=\pi/2^{j-1}$ for the $j$-th step ($j=1,2,..,m$), the probe is projected into a space of a general parity of $2^m$, i.e., $\Pi_j\mathcal{P}_\mathrm{S}(\theta_j)=\sum_k\ket{N+k2^m}\bra{N+k2^m}$, and the parity measurement is a special case of the sinusoidal PNF with $m=1$~\cite{sun2014}.
-Such PNF provides a unique and efficient approach for the preparation of Fock states using simple parameterized quantum circuits with a circuit depth of $d=\log_2 \sqrt{N}$ for $N\gg1$, since the photon number uncertainty is $\sqrt{N}$ for an initial coherent state $\ket{\alpha=\sqrt{N}}$.
-In Fig.~\ref{fig1}c, an example of the procedures for preparing Fock $\ket{10}$ by sinusoidal PNF is shown, with the probe initial state prepared in a coherent state with $\alpha=\sqrt{10}$.
+To tackle this challenge, a projection operation called sinusoidal photon-number filtration (PNF) is developed.
+The quantum circuit is shown in Fig.~\ref{fig1}b.
+By choosing the driving detuning on the qubit as $\Delta=N\chi$, the output of the qubit on $|g\rangle$ indicates a projection operation $\mathcal{P}_\mathrm{S}(\theta, N)= \sum_{n}e^{i\varphi_n}\cos{\frac{(n-N) \theta}{2}}|n\rangle \langle n|$, with $\varphi_n$ being an insignificant phase for generating Fock states, and $\theta/\chi$ being the duration of dispersive interaction.
+By sequentially implementing the sinusoidal PNF with $\theta=\pi/2^{j-1}$ for the $j$-th step ($j=1,2,..,m$), the probe is projected into a space of a general parity of $2^m$, i.e., $\Pi_j\mathcal{P}_\mathrm{S}(\theta_j, N)=\sum_k|N+k2^m\rangle \langle N+k2^m|$, and the parity measurement is a special case of the sinusoidal PNF with $m=1$~\cite{sun2014}.
+Such a PNF provides a unique and efficient approach for the preparation of Fock states using simple parameterized quantum circuits with a circuit depth of $d=\log_2 \sqrt{N}$ for $N\gg1$, since the photon number uncertainty is $\sqrt{N}$ for an initial coherent state $|\alpha=\sqrt{N}\rangle$.
+This logarithmic scaling of the circuit depth is more advantageous for efficiently resolving all the photon number Fock states to achieve the quantum-enhanced metrology (see Fig.~\ref{fig4}) than the polynomial scaling using selective number-dependent arbitrary phase gates and displacement operations~\cite{krastanov2015}.
+In Fig.~\ref{fig1}c, an example of the procedures for preparing Fock $|10\rangle$ by sinusoidal PNF is shown, with the probe initially prepared in a coherent state with $\alpha=\sqrt{10}$.
 As expected, the measured photon number distributions evolve as they pass through a comb after each PNF.
-The calculated Wigner functions indicate the preservation of coherence in projected subspaces.
-The measured Wigner function of the final state verifies the successful preparation of the target Fock state, showing sub-plank features and rotational symmetry with respect to the origin.
+The simulated Wigner functions indicate the preservation of coherence in projected subspaces.
+The measured Wigner function of the final state verifies the successful preparation of the target Fock state, showing sub-Plank features and rotational symmetry with respect to the origin.